tc39/how-we-work/how-to-participate-in-meetings.md

 ## Tips

 - if you are new and not sure what to do, consider becoming a note taker!
-- talk to people during the meetings, they can help you establish context for anything that seems strange.
+- Talk to people during the meetings, they can help you establish context for anything that seems strange.